-Continuing Education
+Continuing Education for guide dog teams

-In ORF 2 on 21.8.2024, 18:30, in the show “Konkret”, there will be a segment on this incredible adventure!
+In ORF 2 on 21.8.2024, 18:30, in the show “Konkret”, there is a segment on this incredible adventure!

 5 people with 3 guide dogs in front of a statue of St. Jacob.
 One of the dogs is a white poodle, then two black retrievers.